Set up Standard Interface Communication with MELFA

 -

-Start ToolBox3.
-In the left pane, under Workspace/Project Name/Robot Name/Simulation, find Program, right-click it to open the menu, and click Program Management.
+Start ToolBox3, in the left pane navigate to Workspace/Project Name/Robot Name/Simulation, find the Program option, right-click to open the menu, and select Program Manager to open it.

 -

-On the Program Management page, select Project in the Transfer Source area, click … to select the path where the burning files are stored, and confirm the file list in the File List area.
+On the Program Manager, in the Source area select Project, click ... to choose the path where the flash files are stored, and confirm the file list in the File List area.

 -

-After confirming that everything is correct, select (Select All) to choose all burning files in the list, click Copy in the middle of the page to open a pop-up window, confirm the copy target again, and click OK to complete burning.
+After confirming, check (Select All) to select all flash files in the list, click Copy in the middle of the interface to open the pop-up, verify the copy targets again, then click OK to complete flashing.

 -

-Confirm that the burning files have been imported under Workspace/Project Name/Robot Name/Simulation/Program.
+Confirm that the flash files have been imported into Workspace/Project Name/Robot Name/Simulation/Program.

 Test Standard Interface Communication